tgkzz/crud-golang/README.md

 ## TODO

-- Implement handlers for read and update
+- Implement handlers for read (done) and update
-- Change delete handler to work with any data from my db
 - ErrorHandling
 - Add [redis](https://redis.io/)
 - Transfer project to clean architecture

+## Important menthion

+as soon as i am not good programmer, in file [dbconn.go](https://github.com/tgkzz/crud-golang/blob/main/internal/database/dbconn.go), you need to change the path to your database, so it will work for your postgres database.
+Remember it, while executing this project

 ## Feedback